rhysd/go-tmpenv/README.md

 }
 ```

-If you're interested in specific variables:
+If you're interested in specific environment variables:

 ```go
 import (